 BIOGRAPHY

-Maya Kulenovic’s works have been exhibited worldwide in over thirty solo exhibitions and many more group shows and art fairs.
-Kulenovic is currently represented by galleries in Canada, USA, Netherlands and Norway.
+Maya Kulenovic’s works have been exhibited internationally in over thirty solo exhibitions and many more group shows and art fairs.
+Kulenovic is currently represented by galleries in Canada, USA, Netherlands and Norway, and her work is collected worldwide.

 A book on Kulenovic’s paintings with introduction by Edward Lucie-Smith was published by d’jonge Hond 2008 in Amsterdam, the Netherlands.
 Kulenovic’s latest monograph, Fugue, including an essay by Mark Kingwell was published in Toronto, Canada in 2017.